 643 Russell Lane, Lillooet, B.C.
 V0K 1V0 Canada

 The Miyazaki House is located on the lane just off Main Street, behind the Post Office.
-From Main Street turn on to 6th Avenue and then left onto Russell Lane.
+From Main Street turn onto 6th Avenue and then left onto Russell Lane.

 Miyazaki House Hours

-- Mid-May to June, Tuesday to Saturday, 10:00 a.m. to 4:00 p.m
+- May and June, Wednesday to Sunday, 9:00 a.m. to 4:00 p.m.

-- July to August, Sunday to Saturday, 9:00 a.m. to 5:00 p.m.
+- July and August, Sunday to Saturday, 9:00 a.m. to 6:00 p.m.

 Admission to the Miyazaki House